-So your body has quite a few fat-burning hormones, and a lot of people talk about what foods can get your body to make more of those hormones.
+Your body has quite a few fat-burning hormones. and a lot of people talk about what foods can get your body to make more of those hormones.
 What most people DON’T talk about is that there are actually “fat-making” hormones…

 And if you’ve got too much of any of these hormones, then it will be almost impossible to burn fat.
-That's why I call them fat-making hormones.
+That's why we call them fat-making hormones 😅

 Adiponectin is produce in the fatty tissue adipose.
 It's role is to regulate glucose levels and breaks down fatty acid - so essentially it helps burn fat.
 This is a fat-burning hormone that you want more of, not less.
 Studies show that decreased levels of this hormone play a role in the development of type 2 diabetes and obesity.